Hong Kong Reports 1 New Imported COVID-19 Case - UrduPoint

 Hong Kong Reports 1 New Imported COVID-19 Case

-Hong Kong's Center for Health Protection (CHP) reported Friday one new imported case of COVID-19, taking the tally in the financial hub to 12,360

-HONG KONG, Nov 5 (UrduPoint / Pakistan Point News - 5th Nov, 2021 ) :Hong Kong's Center for Health Protection (CHP) reported Friday one new imported case of COVID-19, taking the tally in the financial hub to 12,360.
+HONG KONG, Nov.
+7 (UrduPoint / Pakistan Point News - 7th Nov, 2021 ) --:Hong Kong's Center for Health Protection (CHP) on Sunday reported one new imported case of COVID-19, taking the total tally to 12,368.

-The newly reported case involved a person arriving in Hong Kong from Britain, who was found to carry a mutant strain.
+The newly reported case involving a 56-year-old man was found to carry a mutant strain.

 A total of 48 cases have been reported in the past 14 days and all of them were imported, according to the CHP.

 Hong Kong's vaccination drive is making steady progress.
-Since the launch of the government inoculation program in late February, more than 4.63 million people, or 68.8 percent of the eligible population, have taken at least one shot of the vaccine, while around 4.44 million are fully vaccinated.
+Since the launch of the government inoculation program in late February, more than 4.64 million people, or 68.9 percent of the eligible population, have taken at least one shot of the COVID-19 vaccine, while around 4.44 million are fully vaccinated.